jur7/transcriber/README.md

 2. **Select API:** Choose either AssemblyAI or OpenAI Whisper from the dropdown menu.
 3. **Select Language:** Choose the language of your audio or select "Automatic Detection."
 4. **Transcribe:** Click the "Transcribe" button to start the transcription.
-5. **View History:** Your transcriptions will appear in the "Transcription History" section, where you can copy, download, or delete them.
+5. **View History:** Your transcriptions will appear in the "Transcription History" section, where you can copy, download or delete them.

 ## Prerequisites